 “Smart” Appliances

 Some new fridges can draw up your grocery list for you (with help from creepy interior cameras and/or scanners).
-The entire idea seems ridiculous, and models with these types of features are a lot more expensive—sometimes thousands of dollars more—than ones without all the bells and interactivity.
-On the other hand, there are some useful “smart” functions built into some stoves and dishwashers that let you operate them via mobile app.
+The entire idea seems ridiculous, and such models are a lot more expensive—sometimes thousands of dollars more—than ones without all the bells and interactivity.
+On the other hand, there are useful “smart” functions built into some stoves and dishwashers that let you operate them via mobile app.

 Steam Ovens

-True steam ovens let you cut the fat from the ingredients of many dishes by humidifying hot air, which keeps foods from drying out.
+True steam ovens let you cut the fat from many dishes by humidifying hot air, which keeps foods from drying out.
 Most steam ovens can also harness steam to cook sous vide dishes and self-clean.
 Convection steam ovens (or microwaves) combine the circulatory powers of convection with steam.
-Steam ovens and their convection relatives cost more than barebones ovens or microwaves, and there’s a learning curve to operating them.
-But their fans generally rave about them, especially for reheating leftovers.
+Such ovens cost more than barebones ovens or microwaves, and there’s a learning curve to operating them.

 Stainless and Then Some